samjulien/blog/_posts/2018-07-19-developing-mobile-apps-with-xamarin-forms-and-azure-functions.markdown

             return authenticationResult;
         }
     }
+}
 ```

-Done.
-Now you have implementation for user authentication in the Xamarin Forms application.
+That's it.
+Now you have implemented user authentication in the different projects (iOS, Android, and UWP) of your Xamarin Forms app and you are ready to integrate both your mobile app with your Azure Function.

 ## Integrating Xamarin Forms and Azure Functions
 Once application user interface is ready we have to integrate it to the Azure Function App.